Clive Lewis (politician): 2nd term (2017–2019)

-Third term (from 2019)
+3rd term (2019–2024)

-In the 2019 general election, Lewis was returned with a reduced majority.
+At the 2019 general election, Lewis was again re-elected, with a decreased vote share of 53.7% and a majority of 12,760.

 In December 2019, he announced that he would run in the 2020 Labour Party leadership election following Corbyn's resignation.
 Despite a petition by members and supporters to get him on the ballot due to his democratisation and electoral reform policies, he received only five of the necessary 22 nominations from Labour MPs, and withdrew from the contest, which allowed his five supporters to nominate other candidates before nominations closed on 13 January.

+In September 2019, alongside Caroline Lucas MP, Lewis tabled the Green New Deal Bill (formally known as the Decarbonisation and Economic Strategy Bill).
+The Bill was tabled to "change the way the government manages the economy to enable extensive public and private investment in a Green New Deal".

+In February 2022 Lewis was appointed to the Environmental Audit Committee, which explores the extent to which the policies and programmes of government departments and non-departmental public bodies contribute to environmental protection and sustainable development.

-A few days before Liz Truss became prime minister in September 2022, Lewis said that the government had the power to address the United Kingdom cost of living crisis through measures such as: a windfall tax, nationalisation of energy companies, implementing retrofits of homes, and establishing a universal basic income and universal basic services.
+A few days before Liz Truss became prime minister in September 2022, Lewis said that the government had the power to address the United Kingdom cost-of-living crisis through measures such as: a windfall tax, nationalisation of energy companies, implementing retrofits of homes, and establishing a universal basic income and universal basic services.
 He said such things would not be implemented under Truss because, "it will not favour the private interests who are benefiting from the cost of living crisis, such as the funders of dark money think tanks that appear to be driving the incoming Truss government's agenda."

 In September 2022, following the death of Queen Elizabeth II, Lewis wrote an article criticising the monarchy and the "flawed reality of the very limited democracy we inhabit".
-Lewis stated that he despaired at the queues to see Queen's coffin and noted that the royal succession "is as much about coercion as consent".
-He also criticised the language of "duty" and "sacrifice" used about the royal family which he said to be a lie and he called for constitutional, democratic reform.
+Lewis stated that he despaired at the queues to see the Queen's coffin and noted that the royal succession "is as much about coercion as consent".
+He also criticised the language of "duty" and "sacrifice" used about the royal family, which he said to be a lie, and he called for constitutional, democratic reform.
 In the title of the article he referred to himself as a republican.
+Ahead of the coronation of King Charles III, Lewis said that the monarchy had exempted itself from 160 different pieces of legislation.
+He stated that exemptions to the taxes people must pay have allowed the King to amass a fortune of almost £2 billion "at a time when almost three million children, his subjects, face abject poverty".

+In March 2023 Lewis led a Westminster Hall debate on the UK's role in promoting financial security and reducing inequality in the Caribbean, where he urged the Government to enter "meaningful negotiations with the governments of the Caribbean" about reparations for Britain's role in the transatlantic slave trade.